 A futures contract involves both a buyer and a seller, mirroring the structure of an options contract.
 Unlike options, which may lose their value upon expiration, the conclusion of a futures contract obligates the buyer to acquire and take possession of the underlying asset.
 At the same time, the seller is compelled to provide and deliver the underlying asset.

-Options contracts have a defined expiration date by which the holder must decide whether to exercise their option.
+An options contract has a defined expiration date, by which the holder must decide whether to exercise it.
 The specified price in an option is referred to as the strike price.
 Transactions involving options commonly take place through online or retail brokers.

 The table below provides a thorough comparison of options and futures.

 In an options contract, the buyer is expected to pay a premium.
-The premium payment gives the option buyer the choice to decide not to acquire the asset at a later time if it starts to lose its appeal.
+By paying the premium, the option buyer can choose not to acquire the asset later if it becomes less attractive.
 It should be noted that the premium paid is the amount the options contract holder intends to lose if he decides not to purchase the asset.

 The buyer of an option may exercise it at any time before the expiration date.
 As a result, a person is willing to purchase the asset anytime the circumstances look favourable.